 Once a hurricane strikes, however, you might find your mind anything but at ease.
 Your insurance company, overwhelmed with a sudden influx of claims, is highly likely to turn adversarial on you just when you need them the most.
 They may reject your claim outright, for example, or they may offer a pittance that cannot even begin to compensate you for your losses.
 When it’s time to get tough, contact a Pensacola hurricane insurance lawyer.

-Following are some of the most common excuses offered by insurance companies when they deny a claim:
+Following is some of the most common excuses offered by insurance companies when they deny a claim:

 In some cases, the insurance company’s unreasonable denial of your claim can be characterized as a civil offense that would justify a lawsuit against the insurance company.